tphanmt/StarlinkML/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Starlink ML

 Final Project for UT Austin CSE 382M: We ran a comparison of clustering algorithms to identify Starlink satellite's modes of operation.
 This project was a collaboration with UT's Computational Astronautical Sciences and Technologies (CAST).
 This repo includes our preprocessing scripts and our analysis notebooks.
+Parser.py parsed the original data from space-track.org.
+Label_DATA.ipynb was used to interactively label satellite data.
 The code clusters with k-means++(clusters.ipynb) and time series k-means(ts_cluster.ipynb).
 <p align="right">(<a href="#top">back to top</a>)</p>